Communication channel: Channel models

 Mathematical models of the channel can be made to describe how the input (the transmitted signal) is mapped to the output (the received signal).
 There exist many types and uses of channel models specific to the field of communication.
 In particular, separate models are formulated to describe each layer of a communication system.

 A channel can be modeled physically by trying to calculate the physical processes which modify the transmitted signal.
-For example, in wireless communications, the channel can be modeled by calculating the reflection of every object in the environment.
-A sequence of random numbers might also be added to simulate external interference and/or electronic noise in the receiver.
+For example, in wireless communications, the channel can be modeled by calculating the reflection from every object in the environment.
+A sequence of random numbers might also be added to simulate external interference or electronic noise in the receiver.

-Statistically, a communication channel is usually modeled as a triple consisting of an input alphabet, an output alphabet, and for each pair (i, o) of input and output elements, a transition probability p(i, o).
+Statistically, a communication channel is usually modeled as a tuple consisting of an input alphabet, an output alphabet, and for each pair (i, o) of input and output elements, a transition probability p(i, o).
 Semantically, the transition probability is the probability that the symbol o is received given that i was transmitted over the channel.

 Statistical and physical modeling can be combined.
-For example, in wireless communications the channel is often modeled by a random attenuation (known as fading) of the transmitted signal, followed by additive noise.
+For example, in wireless communications, the channel is often modeled by a random attenuation (known as fading) of the transmitted signal, followed by additive noise.
 The attenuation term is a simplification of the underlying physical processes and captures the change in signal power over the course of the transmission.
-The noise in the model captures external interference and/or electronic noise in the receiver.
+The noise in the model captures external interference or electronic noise in the receiver.
 If the attenuation term is complex it also describes the relative time a signal takes to get through the channel.
-The statistical properties of the random attenuation are decided by previous measurements or physical simulations.
+The statistical properties of the attenuation in the model are determined by previous measurements or physical simulations.

-Channel models may be continuous channel models in that there is no limit to how precisely their values may be defined.

-Communication channels are also studied in a discrete-alphabet setting.
-This corresponds to abstracting a real-world communication system in which the analog → digital and digital → analog blocks are out of the control of the designer.
+Communication channels are also studied in discrete-alphabet modulation schemes.
 The mathematical model consists of a transition probability that specifies an output distribution for each possible sequence of channel inputs.
 In information theory, it is common to start with memoryless channels in which the output probability distribution only depends on the current channel input.

-A channel model may either be digital (quantified, e.g. binary) or analog.
+A channel model may either be digital or analog.

 Digital channel models

 In a digital channel model, the transmitted message is modeled as a digital signal at a certain protocol layer.
-Underlying protocol layers, such as the physical layer transmission technique, is replaced by a simplified model.
-The model may reflect channel performance measures such as bit rate, bit errors, latency/delay, delay jitter, etc. Examples of digital channel models are:
+Underlying protocol layers are replaced by a simplified model.
+The model may reflect channel performance measures such as bit rate, bit errors, delay, delay variation, etc. Examples of digital channel models include: